 - an inability to cut back or stop using oxycodone

-- spending a large amount of time either acquiring oxycodone, using it, or recovering from it
+- spending a large amount of time acquiring oxycodone, using it, and recovering from it

 - craving oxycodone